Apply for an amendment to an issued building consent

 The "20 day Assessment clock" applies and this may be suspended if further information is required and new documents will be issued.

-Examples of significant changes could include changes of internal layouts affecting structural components/considerations, cladding changes, changes in building footprints or heights.
+Examples of significant changes could include changes of internal layouts affecting structural components / considerations, cladding changes, changes in building footprints or heights.

 A charge is made for processing formal applications for amendments.
 The deposit fee will be calculated when the application is submitted.
 As with other applications, further fees may be charged after assessment.

-If the impact is greater than could be considered as an amendment then you will need to apply for a new consent.
 Examples of such changes may include changes to the envelope of the building or adding new buildings to the consent.
 In such situations we will also need to review the inspection procedures for the project.

 Major variations (Ministry of Business Innovation and Employment website)